actions/dependency-review-action/README.md

 ### Configuration options

-There are various configuration options you can use to customize the dependency review action.
+There are various configuration options you can use to specify settings for the dependency review action.

 All configuration options are optional.